whelew/MineSweeper/README.md

 7 = Black
 8 = Grey

-### Typography

-I used a basic typography for the website as the main focus of this website was the functionality of the Java Script.
-- The font family I used are as follows: Arial, Helvetica, sans-serif.
-- This provides the user with a fallback font if the first font is not available for that users browser.

 ![Original Number Color Scheme](/assets/images/originalMSColor.png)

 - For my design, I needed to change this as the contrast would not match my chosen color scheme.
 It also would have caused difficulty reading the number.